kenny1986/xld-lock-plugin/README.md

-# Lock plugin #
+# XLD Lock plugin #

-This document describes the functionality provided by the Lock plugin.
+This document describes the functionality provided by the XLD Lock plugin.

 See the **XL Deploy Reference Manual** for background information on XL Deploy and deployment concepts.

 ## Overview

-The Lock plugin is a XL Deploy plugin that adds capabilities for preventing simultaneous deployments.
+The XLD Lock plugin is a XL Deploy plugin that adds capabilities for preventing simultaneous deployments.

 ###Features